Steve Black (ice hockey): Junior career

-Steve Black played five years for the Port Arthur Flyers of the TBJHL making two trips to the Memorial Cup Tournament before joining the Pacific Coast Hockey League (PCHL).
+Steve Black played five years for the Port Arthur Flyers of the TBJHL, making two trips to the Memorial Cup Tournament before joining the Pacific Coast Hockey League (PCHL).

 Professional career

-In 1946 Black joined the Oakland Oaks of the PCHL and showed enough talent to move up to the American Hockey League the following season.
+In 1946, Black joined the Oakland Oaks of the PCHL and showed enough talent to move up to the American Hockey League the following season.
 After two years in the minors, he joined the Detroit Red Wings of the National Hockey League (NHL).
-The 1949–50 Wings were already deep in offensive talent with established players such as Gordie Howe, Ted Lindsay and Sid Abel, so Black was told to concentrate on the defensive aspect of the game.
-As his defensive skills increased, his overall game improved, and was picked to play in the 1950 NHL All Star Game.
+The 1949–50 Wings were already deep in offensive talent, with established players such as Gordie Howe, Ted Lindsay and Sid Abel, so Black was told to concentrate on the defensive aspect of the game.
+As Black's defensive skills increased, his overall game improved, and was he selected to play in the 1950 NHL All Star Game.
 He won the Stanley Cup with the Red Wings.
-He started the 1951 season with Detroit before being traded to the Chicago Black Hawks.
-He would play 39 games for Chicago that season which would also be his last in the NHL.
-He played in the minor leagues for three more seasons before retiring from hockey in 1954.
+Black started the 1951 season with Detroit before being traded to the Chicago Black Hawks.
+He would play 39 games for Chicago that season, which would also be his last in the NHL.
+Black played in the minor leagues for three more seasons before retiring from hockey in 1954.